beskridge/Linux101-Resources/exercises.md

 1. Demonstrate a command to create an empty file named `-h` (note the dash).
 Demonstrate a command to move the file to the subdirectory `backup`.

 ### File and Path Expansion
-1. Demonstrate a command that lists all the files in `/usr/bin/` that contain the string 'cc' while in your home directory.
+1. Demonstrate a command that lists all the files in `/usr/bin/` that contain the string `cc` while in your home directory.
 1. Demonstrate a command that lists all the files in `/usr/bin/` that do not contain a digit in the filename.

 ### More Looking at Text Files: head, tail, and diff